 Scan through descriptions of terrier breeds, and you will notice that several terms pop up with great regularity, including:

 For anyone new to terriers, these words can be interpreted in many different ways.
-For anyone familiar with terriers, these terms carry powerful and distinct meanings!
+For anyone familiar with terriers, these words can carry powerful and distinct meanings!

-These are the ratters, the vermin hunters, and the badger, bear, and fox killers.
-While there are a wide range of personalities in any family, it isn’t surprising that a lot of terriers fit the above descriptions strongly.
+Terriers have been our vermin, rabbit, badger, bear, and fox hunters for around 600 years.
+While there are a wide range of personalities in any family, it isn’t surprising that many terriers fit some of the above descriptions.
 They were bred for a job, and to do it well.
-True “full strength” terriers are intelligent, fearless, game, spirited, strong-willed, stubborn, alert, sturdy, and lively.
-True “full strength” terriers by nature are always on alert, are highly drawn to fast moving prey-like objects, and at the blink of an eye, they can go into full-on tunnel-vision hunting mode, with their “eyes on the prize” — often to the detriment of their own safety, and in certain situations, the safety of those around them.
+By nature, “full strength” terriers are always on alert and are highly drawn to fast moving prey and prey-like objects.
+At the blink of an eye, they snap immediately into tunnel-vision hunting mode, with their “eyes on the prize.”